kingdonb/webservices/README.md

 <h4>Demo Web Call</h4>

-Run test_app locally and call the web services via the following call to confirm that route is working.
+Run test_app locally and call the web services via the following call to confirm that the route is working.

     curl http://127.0.0.1:3000/api/web_service_name/10